MaxVerevkin/i3bar-river/README.md

 This is a port of `i3bar` for [river](https://github.com/riverwm/river).

-## Warning

-It works on my machine™, but this program is in early stage of development.

 ## i3bar compatibility

-Full compatibility is desired, but right now not everything is implemented.

 I've tested [`i3status-rs`](https://github.com/greshake/i3status-rust), [`bumblebee-status`](https://github.com/tobi-wan-kenobi/bumblebee-status) and [`py3status`](https://github.com/ultrabug/py3status) and everything seems usable.